How to Rotate Inventory of your Online Store Quicker: Importance of Being New in Fashion

-- you buy specific style of products with a particular theme in mind
+- you buy the specific style of products with a particular theme in mind

 - you invest in content required to present the collection – photography, copywriting, graphic designing etc.

-- you create lookbook for the new collection
+- you create a lookbook for the new collection

-- you announce the launch of collection via. social media & emails
+- you announce the launch of the collection via. social media & emails

 By the third month, of course, the old stock is noticeably still there.
 At this point, because of the old inventory, your overall stock becomes unappealing and irrelevant to the returning visitor.

 Profitable businesses thrive on repeat orders and if you’re unable to move your stock, it can have a direct impact on your website’s repeat orders.
-Your revenue will remain low and consequently you won’t be able afford to buy new stock, even to replace the previously sold inventory.
+Your revenue will remain low and consequently, you won’t be able to afford to buy new stock, even to replace the previously sold inventory.

 Thus the consequence of failing to effectively rotate your inventory is bigger than what you think, especially in fashion because fashion is all about staying new.
 If you can’t rotate your stock, your brand starts to look outdated to your customers.
-When the visitors find same products on your website everyday, they feel they’re buying from a deadstock.
-It completely defeats your whole idea of being in business of Fashion.
-Like I said, Fashion by its nature means changing and staying current with what’s new.
+When the visitors find the same products on your website every day, they feel they’re buying from a deadstock.
+It completely defeats your whole idea of being in the business of Fashion.
+As I said, Fashion by its nature means changing and staying current with what’s new.